-- Understand the impact of child exploitation on families, and how to work along families to increase your capacity to safeguard children who are being exploited
+- Understand the impact of child exploitation on families, and how to work along families to increase your capacity to safeguard children

-Unit 2: Trafficking and modern day slavery
+Child sexual exploitation, trafficking and modern day slavery

 Who is this course for?

-All practitioners with experience of working with people affected by child exploitation or are looking to move into this area from a single specialism.
+All practitioners with experience of working with people affected by child exploitation or who are looking to move into this area from a single specialism.
 This includes but is not limited to:

 • Staff working within or alongside child exploitation multi-agency hubs

 • Family intervention officer, family support worker, troubled family worker